jpkrooney/rcorex/README.md

 dummies <- model.matrix(~Species, iris)[,-1]
 # join dummy vars to iris
 iris <- data.frame(iris, dummies)
+# make a copy of the original variable for later comparison
+species <- iris$Species
 # remove original as we don't want to put this into biocorex
 iris$Species <- NULL
 ```